 Pamela Colman Smith's depiction of the Knight of Swords shows an armored knight (intellect) on a fearful horse (feelings), charging against a storm with his sword held high.
 This knight is an idealist, eager to fulfill his mission and save others, a dependable figure.

 The Knight of Swords is the conventional view of a knight, focused and idealistic, flinging himself into battle in loyal service.
-Reversed, it suggests impulsiveness and reckless behavior, rushing in where angels fear to tread, reminding us that haste makes waste.
+Reversed, it suggests impulsiveness and reckless behavior, good intentions resulting in chaos and destruction, and rushing in where angels fear to tread, reminding us that haste makes waste.
 It might also represent someone who likes to fight, who creates chaos and turns lives upside down.

 In conclusion, card 53, Hostility, suggests the need to accept responsibility and confront challenges with determination and strength, or it may serve as a warning against dangerous adversaries and impulsive actions.
 Ultimately, it underscores the importance of fighting for one's ideals, even in the face of potential loss.